ANR2ME/adhoctousb-guide/README.md

 2. On PSP activate Adhoc multiplayer while connected to your PC

-3. Start the Bridge.exe in the AdhocToUSB folder, *(you may want to make a shortcut to this file)*
+3. Start the cwusb.exe you downloaded before *(you may want to make a shortcut to this file)*

-4. Select the Loopback Adapter *(if you get any timeout error notice thats simply lag and can be ignored.)*

 Have fun using your PSP Online.